Academic Staff - Dr Min Chen

 Red-Shifted Chlorophylls, Chlorophylls d and f

 The photosynthetic reactions take place within the membrane-bound pigment-protein complexes, light-harvesting systems and reaction centre systems.
 Chlorophylls are the essential pigments for photosynthesis.
 There are 5 forms of chlorophylls that have been discovered to date, chlorophyll a, b, c, d and f.
 Chlorophyll a plays a vital role in plant and algal photosynthesis.
 Chlorophylls b and c can only serve as accessory photosynthetic pigments in antenna complexes.
+Chlorophyll f is the most red-shifted chlorophyll in oxygenic photosynthesis (Chen et al 2010, DOI:10.1126/science.1191127).

 The studies on photophysiological and biochemical properties of red-shifted chlorophylls will advance our understanding of its ecological and evolutionary significance.
 Discovery of those red-shifted chlorophyll synthases can be applied for increasing photosynthetic ability to absorb and utilize additional regions of the solar spectrum.
 This could lead to significant improvements in agricultural efficiency or bioenergy storage.
 It may also be useful for remote sensing and detection of plants that contain this pigment.